Playgol: learning programs through play: Problem setting

 \end{theorem} \begin{proof} Follows from Proposition \ref{thm:sampcomp} and rearranging of terms. \end{proof}

 Theorem \ref{thm:comp} shows when playing can reduce sample complexity compared to not playing.
 In such cases, if the number of training examples is fixed for both approaches, the corresponding discrepancy in sample complexity is balanced by an increase in predictive error \cite{blumer:bound}.
 In other words, Theorem \ref{thm:comp} shows that adding extra (sometimes irrelevant) predicates to BK can improve learning performance so long as some can be reused to learn new programs.
-Playgol implements this idea.

-Algorithm \ref{alg:playgol} shows the \name{} algorithm, which uses Metagol \cite{metagol}, a MIL implementation, as the main learning algorithm. \name{} takes as input a set of user-supplied \emph{build} tasks T$_b$, initial background knowledge BK, and a maximum search depth max$_d$. \name{} first enters the unsupervised \emph{playing} stage.
-In this stage, \name{} creates its own \emph{play} tasks T$_p$ by sampling elements from the instance space. \name{} then uses a dependent learning approach \cite{mugg:metabias} to expand the BK.
+Algorithm \ref{alg:playgol} shows the \name{} algorithm, which uses Metagol \cite{metagol}, a MIL implementation, as the main learning algorithm. \name{} takes as input an instance space (the set of all possible examples) $\mathcal{E}$, initial background knowledge BK, a set of user-supplied \emph{build} tasks T$_b$, a playtime value (playtime), and a maximum search depth max$_d$.

+\name{} first enters the unsupervised \emph{playing} stage.
+In this stage, \name{} creates its own \emph{play} tasks T$_p$ by sampling uniformly with replacement $playtime$ elements from the instance space.
+We consider this step to be unsupervised because (1) the tasks are not selected by the user, and (2) no labels (i.e. positive or negative) are provided by the user.
+After creating play tasks, \name{} then uses a dependent learning approach \cite{mugg:metabias} to expand the BK.
 Starting at depth $d 1$, \name{} tries to solve each play task using at most $d$ clauses.
 To solve an individual task, \name{} calls Metagol.
 Each time a play task is solved, the solution (program) is added the BK and can be reused to help solve other play tasks.
-Once \name{} has tried to solve all play tasks at depth $d$, it increases the depth and tries to solve the remaining play tasks. \name{} repeats this process until it reaches a maximum depth (max$_d$), then it returns the initial BK augmented with solutions to the play tasks. \name{} then enters the \emph{building} stage, in which it tries to solve each user-supplied build \emph{task} using the augmented BK using a standard independent learning approach, eventually returning a set of induced programs.
+Once \name{} has tried to solve all play tasks at depth $d$, it increases the depth and tries to solve the remaining play tasks. \name{} repeats this process until it reaches the maximum depth (max$_d$), then it returns the initial BK augmented with solutions to the play tasks.

+\name{} then enters the supervised \emph{building} stage.
+In this stage \name{} tries to solve each user-supplied build task using the augmented BK using a standard independent learning approach, eventually returning a set of induced programs.